Q: What is on the November 5 ballot for Bexley City Schools?

 Q: What do we get if the levy passes?

-A: If the levy passes, it means critical funding for current quality academic programs and services that we value in Bexley will continue.
-We will continue to provide excellent teachers for our students, up-to-date resources and a technology framework comparable to other top-rated districts in Central Ohio and the wide range of student activities, such as athletics, theater, clubs, etc. that our community expects.
+A: If the levy passes, it provides critical funding for current quality academic programs and services that we value in Bexley.
+We will continue to provide excellent teachers for our students, up-to-date resources and a technology framework comparable to other top-rated districts in Central Ohio, and the wide range of student activities, such as athletics, theater, clubs, etc. that our community expects.

 Q: Does the funding from this levy go straight to our schools?